pamella/pamella/README.md

 ### Hey there, I'm Pamella Bezerra

-🎓 Computer Science graduate | 💻 Senior Full Stack Software Engineer
+🎓 Bachelor's in Computer Science | 💻 Senior Full Stack Software Engineer

-🌐 6 years of experience in Web Development, specializing in Django and React.
+🌐 7 years of experience in Web Development, specializing in Django and React.

 ---